milleva/mk-analyze/README.md

 Where options are
 `clip`, `analyze`, `clean` & `clip-new`

-Uses a wrapper for `ffmpeg`.
+Uses a wrapper for `ffmpeg` for video file processing.
 To run, you need ffmpeg installed on your system and runnable through your system path. \

 reference links: \
 https://ffmpeg.org/ \